 - Health and safety

 At Roberttown we pride ourselves on working closely with parents and carers for the benefit of our pupils and to keep them safe.
 If you have any concerns about the safety or well-being of a child please contact Mrs Laycock-Smith, the Head Teacher, or Mrs Wood, Deputy Head Teacher, who are both trained Designated Safeguarding Leads.

 We review our policies and procedures regularly and value the contribution that pupils make to this through sharing their ideas in groups such as School Council, Befrienders and CARE Group.

 We encourage children to share any worries and concerns at home or with the range of adults in school.

-We follow the Kirklees Safeguarding Children Board procedures and the school’s Safeguarding Policy.
+We follow the Kirklees Safeguarding Children Board procedures.
 Please see the links below:

 All the staff and volunteers in our school undergo training and induction in child protection procedures.

 Our curriculum is reviewed and updated regularly and covers a wide range of safeguarding and safety issues including topics such as e-safety, stranger danger and water safety.

 Online safety is taught discretely and as a ‘thread’ through our IT and PSHCE teaching.
 Mrs Wood is our trained onlinesafety lead.